-This exciting Master of Business Management, specialised in Human Resource Management, challenges students to study at a high academic standard, combining case studies and research.
-However the degree programme also has a real practical approach in its design - through project weeks, professional enquiry and a module of professional based learning in which students complete a short work placement often linked directly to their final project.
+This exciting MSc, Master of Business Management, specialised in Human Resource Management, challenges students to study at a high academic standard, combining case studies and research.
+However, the degree programme also has a practical approach in its design - through project weeks, professional enquiry and a module of professional-based learning in which students complete a short work placement often linked directly to their final project.

-The specialisation in Human Resource Management specifically looks at the relationship of human resource management from a strategic perspective, and in combination with the concept that leadership plays and important role.
+The specialisation in Human Resource Management specifically looks at human resource management from a strategic perspective, and in combination with the concept that leadership plays an important role.

 The HRM specialisation shows a clear link between organisational change, company development and the nurturing, management and embedding of international talent.